hiking93/ncu-wlan-login/README.md

 NCU-WLAN-Login
 ==============

-This is an Android app that detects NCUWL Wi-Fi hotspot connection and login automatically.
+This app detects connections to NCU Wi-Fi hotspots and login automatically.

-Required Libraries
---
-`android.support.v7.appcompat`

 License
 --